GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Savana are $1,154 a year for full coverage.
-Comprehensive insurance costs around $206, collision costs $330, and liability costs around $460.
-Buying just liability costs as low as $510 a year, with insurance for high-risk drivers costing $2,492 or more.
-Teenage drivers receive the highest rates at $4,524 a year or more.
+Average insurance rates for a GMC Savana are $1,154 a year for full coverage insurance.
+Comprehensive insurance costs around $206, collision insurance costs $330, and liability insurance costs $460.
+Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs $2,492 or more.
+Teenage drivers receive the highest rates at up to $4,524 a year.

 Average premium for full coverage: $1,154